docsifyjs/docsify/docs/deploy.md

   - master
 ```

-!> You can replace script with `- cp -r docs/. public`, if `./docs` is your Docsify subfolder.
+> [!IMPORTANT] You can replace script with `- cp -r docs/. public`, if `./docs` is your Docsify subfolder.

 ## Firebase Hosting

-!> You'll need to install the Firebase CLI using `npm i -g firebase-tools` after signing into the [Firebase Console](https://console.firebase.google.com) using a Google Account.
+> [!IMPORTANT] You'll need to install the Firebase CLI using `npm i -g firebase-tools` after signing into the [Firebase Console](https://console.firebase.google.com) using a Google Account.

 Using a terminal, determine and navigate to the directory for your Firebase Project.
 This could be `~/Projects/Docs`, etc. From there, run `firebase init` and choose `Hosting` from the menu (use **space** to select, **arrow keys** to change options and **enter** to confirm).
 Follow the setup instructions.